AzureInterface/azure-dev-class/Module4/LAB1/README.md

 * Right click the project and select Publish Web App

-* Deploy your site to a new Resource Group and App Service plan.
-Make sure to select at least a Standard tier App Service Plan
+* Deploy your site to a new Resource Group and App Service plan